nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 Pink Dawn is learning to code in Python with Claude.
 She'll be able to help me with the coding in no time.

-Jane will is learning to draw in pixel art and make character animation with Aseprite, and also other assets and architectural design.
+Jane is learning to draw in pixel art and make character animation with Aseprite, and also other assets and architectural design.

 The game right now has a workable backbone: a turn-based combat system, menu system, bartering system, scene management, items, spells, skills, etc. The plot, mechanics, and characters are somewhat worked out.
 There will be 30+ chapters, each relating to an aspect of life.